CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.3.2 IS revision for federal authorities.md

 #### DER.3.2.A13 Inspection and Checking of Documents [IS Revision Team]

 The document review SHOULD be done on the basis of the measures defined in the test plan.
 The IS audit team SHOULD verify that all relevant documents are current and complete.
 When checking the actuality, the granularity of the documents SHOULD be taken into account.
-When checking completeness, it is important to ensure that all material aspects have been recorded and that the appropriate roles have been assigned.
+When checking for completeness, care should be taken to ensure that all material aspects have been recorded and that the appropriate roles have been assigned.

 Furthermore, it should be checked whether the documents available and the decisions made therein are comprehensible.
 The results of the document review SHOULD be documented and, where appropriate, incorporated into the on-site inspection.

 #### DER.3.2.A14 Selection of target objects and measures [IS-Revision-Team]
 In an IS cross-sectional revision or IS partial revision, the IS audit team SHOULD use the results of the document review to select the POU target objects for on-site inspection.
 The module for information security management (see ISMS.1 * Security Management *) including all related requirements SHOULD always be fully tested.
-Further building block target objects SHOULD be selected in a risk-oriented manner according to the procedure defined in the * Information Security Revision Guide *.
+Additional POU objects SHOULD be selected in a risk-oriented manner according to the procedure defined in the * Information Security Revision Guide *.
 The selection SHOULD be documented comprehensibly in writing.

 In addition, the selection SHOULD consider the criticized requirements from previous IS revisions.
 All actions with serious security deficiencies from previous IS revisions SHOULD be considered.